-Within the world of sim racing, there are several brands that stand above the rest.
+Within the world of sim racing, there are several wheel manufacturers that stand above the rest.
 Some brands produce the best pedals that money can buy, while others produce excellent gaming seats and rigs.
-And then there are those who are the best when it comes to the crown jewel, sim racing steering wheels.
+But some brands are truly the best at producing sim racing wheels.

 - Ascher Racing